bewest/node-multienv/docs/MIGRATION-FROM-LEGACY.md

-# Migration Guide: Legacy Controller → Metacontroller
+# Migration Guide: Gen 3b → Gen 4 (Two-Composite Architecture)

+> **Note**: This guide describes migration from **Gen 3b** (deployment-controller) to **Gen 4** (Metacontroller two-composite).
+For complete Gen 4 architecture details, see [TWO-COMPOSITE-ARCHITECTURE.md](TWO-COMPOSITE-ARCHITECTURE.md).

 ## Overview

-This guide helps you safely migrate existing tenants from your legacy controller system to the new Metacontroller-based platform without downtime.
+This guide helps you safely migrate 1300 existing tenants from Gen 3b to the new Gen 4 two-composite Metacontroller platform without downtime.
+The migration uses annotation-driven storage migration from shared MongoDB to dedicated StatefulSets.

 ## Migration Strategy: Shadow ConfigMaps